hy1984427/BDD-with-PageObject/UseBDDInTheRealWorld/ExtractTheFindElementByAndClickElementByInStepsIntoMeaningfulMethods.md

 end
 </pre></code>

-So we can abstract them into methods:
+So we can extract them into methods:
 <pre><code>And /^I add the first book to Wish List$/ do
 	getCurrentItemTitle
 	addToWishList